Sir Henry Wilson, 1st Baronet: CID meeting

-This became the General Staff position for the CID meeting on 23 August.
-This was attended by Cabinet Ministers Asquith, Haldane, McKenna, Churchill, Grey, Lloyd George, as well as Nicholson (CIGS), French (the likely commander of the BEF) and Wilson representing the Army, and Sir Arthur Wilson (First Sea Lord) and Alexander Bethell (Director of Naval Intelligence).
-Admiral Wilson gave a poor account of himself, proposing that 5 divisions guard Britain whilst one land on the Baltic coast, or possibly at Antwerp, believing that the Germans would be halfway to Paris by the time an Expeditionary Force was ready, and that the four to six divisions Britain was expected to be able to muster would have little effect in a war with 70-80+ divisions on each side.
+This became the General Staff position for the Committee of Imperial Defence (CID) meeting on 23 August.
+Sir Arthur Wilson proposed that 5 divisions guard Britain whilst one land on the Baltic coast, or possibly at Antwerp, believing that the Germans would be halfway to Paris by the time an Expeditionary Force was ready, and that the four to six divisions Britain was expected to be able to muster would have little effect.
 Wilson thought the Royal Navy plan "one of the most childish papers I ever read".
 Henry Wilson set out his own plans, apparently the first time the CID had heard them.
-Hankey recorded that Wilson's lucid presentation carried the day even though Hankey himself did not entirely agree with it.
-Prime Minister H. H. Asquith ordered the Navy to fall in with the Army's plans, although he preferred to send only four divisions.
-Hankey also recorded that even by 1914 French and Haig were not fully aware of what had been decided, Morley and Burns resigned from the Cabinet as they were unable to accept the decision, and Churchill and Lloyd George never fully accepted the implications of committing a large military force to France.
-After the meeting Hankey began to draw up the War Book detailing mobilisation plans, and yet the exact deployment of the BEF was still undecided as late as 4 August 1914.
+Hankey recorded that Wilson's lucid presentation carried the day.
+Prime Minister H. H. Asquith ordered the Navy to fall in with the Army's plans.

 Wilson had recommended deploying at Maubeuge.
-He thought (wrongly, as it turned out) that the Germans would only violate Belgian territory south of the Meuse, whereas to attack further north would mean attacking Liege, Huy and Namur, possibly violating Dutch neutrality by crossing the Maastricht appendix, and would be more likely to attract Belgian resistance.
-Over the next few weeks Wilson had several meetings with Churchill (one of which lasted three hours), Grey and Lloyd George, who were keen to obtain an agreement with Belgium.
-This attracted the opposition of Haldane, who wrote to Churchill that Wilson was "a little impulsive.
-He is an Irishman & … knows little of the Belgian Army", and Nicholson, who suppressed a lengthy paper by Wilson (20 September 1911) arguing for an agreement with Belgium; the paper was eventually circulated to the CID by Nicholson's successor Sir John French in April 1912.
+He thought (wrongly) that the Germans would only violate Belgian territory south of the Meuse.
+Over the next few weeks Wilson had several meetings with Winston Churchill, Sir Edward Grey and Lloyd George, who were keen to obtain an agreement with Belgium.
+This attracted the opposition of Haldane and Nicholson, who suppressed a lengthy paper by Wilson arguing for an agreement with Belgium; the paper was eventually circulated to the CID by Nicholson's successor Sir John French in April 1912.